-“Spillover of viruses from animals are a direct result of our actions involving wildlife and their habitat,” said lead author Christine Kreuder Johnson, project director of USAID PREDICT and director of the EpiCenter for Disease Dynamics at the One Health Institute, a program of the UC Davis School of Veterinary Medicine.
+“Spillover of viruses from animals is a direct result of our actions involving wildlife and their habitat,” said lead author Christine Kreuder Johnson, project director of USAID PREDICT and director of the EpiCenter for Disease Dynamics at the One Health Institute, a program of the UC Davis School of Veterinary Medicine.
 “The consequence is they’re sharing their viruses with us.
 These actions simultaneously threaten species survival and increase the risk of spillover.
 In an unfortunate convergence of many factors, this brings about the kind of mess we’re in now.”

 For the study, the scientists assembled a large dataset of the 142 known viruses that spill over from animals to humans and the species that have been implicated as potential hosts.
 Using the IUCN Red List of Threatened Species, they examined patterns in those species’ abundance, extinction risks and underlying causes for species declines.

 The data show clear trends in spillover risk that highlight how people have interacted with animals throughout history.
 Among the findings:

 - Domesticated animals, including livestock, have shared the highest number of viruses with humans, with eight times more zoonotic viruses compared to wild mammalian species.
 This is likely a result of our frequent close interactions with these species for centuries.

 - Wild animals that have increased in abundance and adapted well to human-dominated environments also share more viruses with people.
 These include some rodent, bat and primate species that live among people, near our homes, and around our farms and crops, making them high-risk for ongoing transmission of viruses to people.